andrey-lolobrigida/Neural-Network-MNIST-Training/README.md

 # Neural Network with MNIST Training
 A deep neural network script.

-Here, we built a DNN script from scratch, with a customizable layer architecture and learning rate.
+A DNN built from scratch, with customizable layer architecture and learning rate.
 Plus, we included a script for training it on the MNIST Dataset, using the Stochastic Gradient Descent as the learning method.

-Made for learning purposes.
+Made for study purposes.